mozilla-services/aws-signing-proxy/README.md

 ### Usage:

 Running the signing proxy should be as simple as running a compiled binary or the `main.go` file.
+You can also run our prebuilt containers: `docker run -p 8000:8000 mozilla/aws-signing-proxy:latest`.

+The signing proxy listens on 0.0.0.0 by default, which means that it will be exposed to the world _if you expose that port externally_.

 ### Configuration: